-The vocational study and practical training aspects that are found separately when training as a lawyer in England, Wales and Scotland are combined in Northern Ireland.
+The vocational study and practical training aspects that are found separately in England, Wales and Scotland are combined in Northern Ireland.
 Trainee solicitors must undertake a two-year apprenticeship under a supervising solicitor (called a ‘master’).
 The practical component comes first, with a four-month period of office-based training.
-This is followed by one year studying for the Certificate of Professional Studies at the Institute of Professional Legal Studies at QUB or the Graduate School of Professional Legal Education at the University of Ulster.
+This is followed by one year studying for the Certificate of Professional Studies at the Institute of Professional Legal Studies at QUB .
 This is then followed by a further eight months of office-based work.

 There is a reciprocal arrangement whereby English and Welsh-qualified solicitors may transfer to Northern Ireland without taking further qualifications or examinations.
-They need only complete an application form, supply any proofs asked for and pay a fee.
-However, Scottish solicitors are required to take further examinations and complete a period of apprenticeship before they can be admitted in Northern Ireland.
+They need only complete an application form, provide two character references, supply any proofs asked for and pay a fee.
+The same applies for solicitors who are qualified in Scotland.